-The Employee Assistance Program at Binghamton University is an assessment, referral and consultation service available to University faculty, staff, graduate student employees, retirees and their dependents.
+The Employee Assistance Program (EAP) is a voluntary, confidential, neutral assessment, and free referral and consultation service available to University faculty, staff, graduate student employees, retirees and their dependents.

 How It Works